oci-landing-zones/oci-landing-zone-operating-entities/examples/oci-ebs-lz/readme.md

 ### **3.4 Policies**

-The OCI Open EBS LZ includes the following policies:
+The OCI EBS LZ includes the following policies:

 &nbsp;